Aurora-NB/learngit/readme.txt

-git is a distributed verson control system git is completely free
+Git is a distributed version control system.
+Git is a free software distributed under the GPL.